-5.2 Optimization of Thermoelectric efficiency
+5.2 Optimization of thermoelectric properties

-Finding materials with high thermoelectric efficiency is an important research field.
+Finding materials with high thermoelectric efficiency is an important problem.
 Therefore, it is necessary to enable the optimization of it.

-The figure of merit (ZT) measures the thermoelectric efficiency of a material, and it is defined as where $\sigma$ is the electrical conductivity, S is the Seebeck coefficient, T is temperature, and $\kappa{\rm E}$ and $\kappa{\rm PH}$ are electronic and phonon parts of thermal conductivity, respectively.
-These values (except for $\kappa{\rm PH}$ ) can be calculated, within a constant relaxation time approximation, using the code BoltzTraP on fully relaxed structures, from the electronic structure obtained by VASP.
+The figure of merit (ZT) measures the thermoelectric efficiency of a material, and it is defined as where σ is the electrical conductivity, S is the Seebeck coefficient, T is temperature, and $\kappa{\rm E}$ and $\kappa{\rm PH}$ are electronic and phonon parts of thermal conductivity, respectively.
+These values (except for $\kappa{\rm PH}$) can be calculated, within a constant relaxation time approximation, using the code BoltzTraP26 on fully relaxed structures, from the electronic structure obtained by VASP.
+We strongly suggest to do Pareto optimization of both ZT and stability.